Dispute reasons and recommended evidence

 - Customer communication

-- Refund or cancellation policy
+- Refund or cancelation policy

 The customer claims they have been charged more than once for the same purchase.